neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 This basically means that with twice the number of entries the file backend needs double time to flush entries which are tagged with a given tag.
 This practically renders the file backend unusable for content caches.
-The reason for this design decision in FLOW3 is that the file backend is mainly used as AOP cache, where ``flushByTag()`` is only used if a PHP file changes.
+The reason for this design decision in TYPO3 Flow is that the file backend is mainly used as AOP cache, where ``flushByTag()`` is only used if a PHP file changes.
 This happens very seldom on production systems, so get and set performance is much more important in this scenario.